thomasabrina/AprilPurrsOnScreen/README.md

 - You can add more images of April in different poses to the `images` directory.
 - Update the `content.js` file to include new images in the `images` array.

-## Contributing

-Feel free to submit issues or pull requests if you have suggestions or improvements.

 ## License

 This project is licensed under the MIT License.